 Want to meet other writers?
 Log in for support and conversation in a writing community you’ll love.
 Find a writing partner and enjoy daily writing prompts, feedback, and monthly workshops that help you grow as a writer.
 Be more productive!
 Join co-writing sessions, work with guest mentors, discover what writers are reading, share your work in our live readings, and more.

 Find your writing community.
 Registration opens twice a year and is currently open until September 15th.

 Can you learn to become a good writer?
 YES!
 Learn craft, style, and technique, and make your writing more meaningful.
 The Story Course is our foundational program, and helps you write in a new and better way, using emotion, description, self-care, and courage.
 This is a self-paced program that teaches you how to become a writer without a degree.
 Recommended for all writers.

-“For those asking about writing, motivation, blocks: check out Story is a State of Mind.
+“For those asking about writing, motivation, blocks: check out the Story Course.
 Smart, encouraging, practical.”

 — Margaret Atwood